How to find public lands with map software/apps

 You’ve embraced some version of “van life”, and never want to pay if it all possible when you're sleeping in your rig.

-You're heading out for a hunting or fishing trip and want to be sure you don't trespass.
+You're planning a hunting or fishing trip and want to be sure you don't trespass.

 On main roads, you might see a nice welcome sign like this.
 But on many smaller roads, you won't.